3rd girl dies after U.K. stabbing at Taylor Swift-themed event, as singer says she's "in complete shock"

 "The horror of yesterday's attack in Southport is washing over me continuously, and I'm just completely in shock," Swift wrote on social media.
 "The loss of life and the innocence, and the horrendous trauma inflicted on everyone who was there, the families, and first responders.
 These were just little kids at a dance class.
 I am at a complete loss for how to ever convey my sympathies to these families."

-By Tuesday morning, a group of Taylor Swift fans had raised the equivalent of about $36,000 — double their fundraising goal — to support the victims of the attack and their families, according to BBC News.
+By Tuesday morning, a group of Taylor Swift fans had raised the equivalent of tens of thousands of dollars to support the victims of the attack and their families, according to BBC News.

 The fundraising page says the group is working with the regional Alder Hey Children's Charity, "and raising funeral funds for the two young Swifties who have tragically passed."
 A number of children involved in the attack are being treated at the Alder Hey Children's Hospital, BBC News reported.